 - Regulatory approvals are less challenging than repowering options.

-In the guide, New Energy Update lists several factors to consider in the decision-making of lifetime extension and hereby perhaps decisions about retrofitting your turbine.
-One of these factors is the general understanding of the condition of your turbine.
-In the guide, New Energy Update writes:
+In the guide, New Energy Update lists several factors to consider in the decision-making of lifetime extension and hereby the options for retrofitting your wind turbine.
+One of these factors is the general understanding of your turbine's condition.
+In the guide, New Energy Update states:

 “A review of actual loading data – either from historical records or through additional sensor equipment – can reveal the residual usable fatigue life of particular components.”